platformsh/platformsh-docs/docs/src/administration/users.md

 ## Manage organization users

 All users who are added to any project within an organization become members of that organization.
+By default, such users have no [organization permissions](#organization-user-permissions).
 You can also have organization admins who aren't part of any projects.

 Users who are a part of an organization can see all projects in that organization at the organization's URL,